AltahhanAi/RL-mkdocs/docs/unit2/lesson6/lesson6.md

 4. Compare MC methods with dynamic programming methods.
 5. Understand the implication of satisfying and not satisfying the explore-start requirement for MC control and how to mitigate it via the reward function.
 6. Understand how to move from prediction to control by extending the \( V \) function to a \( Q \) function and make use of the idea of generalized policy iteration (GPI).
-7. Understand how policy gradient methods work and appreciate how they differ from value function methods.
+7. Understand how policy gradient methods work and appreciate how they differ from value function methods. -->

-## Bellman Equations
+## Bellman Equations (reminder)

 As we have seen in a previous lesson, the Bellman equations form the foundation of many RL methods.
 They define the relationship between the value of a state and the values of successor states.